-Parents across multiple regions in China are pulling their children out of school after widespread online allegations of illegal organ harvesting from minors, triggering a surge of fear over child safety under the Chinese Communist Party’s (CCP) rule.
+Parents throughout multiple regions of China are pulling their children out of school after widespread online allegations of illegal organ harvesting from minors, triggering a surge of fear over child safety under Chinese Communist Party rule.

 Parents Take Kids Out of School

 On Jan.
-22, a Douyin user posting under the name “Zhugege” said in a video that his 14-year-old daughter would stop attending school starting the next day, in a post documented by the Chinese language Epoch Times.“Whether she succeeds academically no longer matters,” he said.
+22, a Douyin user posting under the name “Zhugege” said in a video that he was pulling his 14-year-old daughter out of school, despite the high pressure in Chinese society to excel in the competitive education system.“Whether she succeeds academically no longer matters,” the user said.
 “As long as she grows up safe, healthy, and happy, that’s enough.”

 Zhang said parents are increasingly relying on fragmented information from social media to assess risk, citing reports shared online of students who allegedly died at school, disappeared, or died shortly after being hospitalized.